Special thank you to Amore di Mona for sponsoring this post.

 Today I have this lovely Chocolate Beet Layer Cake recipe to share with you.
 I think it’s the perfect Autumnal recipe that I hope you will love.

 I’ve made the recipe as wholesome as possible and have used some lovely warming spices and orange that works really well with beetroot and chocolate.
-It’s a nut-free recipe and I’ve used some ground sunflower seeds in my gluten-free mix which adds more lightness, moisture and extra flavour.
+It’s a nut-free recipe and I’ve used some ground sunflower seeds in my gluten-free mix which adds more lightness, moisture and extra flavor.
 Now if you can tolerate nuts then ground walnuts would work really well here too.

 I’ve roasted my beets to make the puree, you could also boil or steam them which is usually faster if you first cut them into quarters.
 I fancied some roast sweet potatoes for dinner and so I’ve roasted whole sweet potatoes and the beets altogether to save time and energy.
 I also had some puree leftover and made some lovely walnut beetroot dip.